Steel Panther: Lower the Bar and Heavy Metal Rules (2016–2021)

-Departure of Lexxi Foxx
+New bassist, On the Prowl, and upcoming seventh studio album (2021–present)

-In December 2018, the band announced that long-time bassist Lexxi Foxx would be missing the upcoming tour to go to "sex rehab."
+In December 2018, the band announced that long-time bassist Lexxi Foxx would be missing the upcoming tour to go to "sex rehab".
 Foxx's stand-in was Joe "Spyder" Lester, the band's tour manager, as well as Starr and Satchel's former bandmate from The Atomic Punks.
 Lexxi returned to the band for the next tour, but still missed some dates, where he was filled in for by both Spyder and Tanner "T.K."
 Keegan.

 In July 2021, it was revealed that Foxx had left the band.
-The band cited it was a mutual decision, jokingly stating that Foxx was pursuing his own business "Sexxy Lexxi's Prettiest Pets."
+The band cited it was a mutual decision, jokingly stating that Foxx was pursuing his own business "Sexxy Lexxi's Prettiest Pets".
 In August, the band opened up virtual auditions for a new bass player.
 The band introduced new touring bassist Rikki Dazzle in October 2021, though Michael Starr revealed the band were still looking for a permanent member.
 In December, the band launched the "Road to the Road" promotion, featuring a bracket of 32 selected auditions to narrow down to a field of 10 finalists.
-The pre-selected finalists included Dazzle and Rikki Thrash, who would both tour with the band in November and December.
-Spyder was selected as the new full-time bassist for the band in 2022.
+The pre-selected finalists included Dazzle and Rikki Thrash (who would both tour with the band in November and December), as well as Spyder; in September of 2022, Spyder was selected as the new full-time bassist for the band.